ISagesse/Blog_Website_v1/README.md

 # Blog_Website_v1
 This is a blog website that is built using node.js, express, ejs template and it is using an array to save the content.

+this website is using lorem ipsum for text.

 after you download this project

 cd into that folder location using a cmd or powershell